-The INEDs and NEDs play a key role in protecting shareholders' interests.
-They come from diverse business and professional backgrounds, actively bringing a broad range of financial, regulatory, technical and commercial experience and skills to the Board, and enhance the effective strategic management of the Group through independent, constructive and informed contributions.
-The INEDs and NEDs provide a long-term view of the business development through shipping cycles and offer views that go beyond the short-term market movements.
+The INEDs and NEDs play a crucial role in protecting shareholders' interests.
+They come from diverse business and professional backgrounds, bringing a broad range of financial, regulatory, technical and commercial expertise to the Board.
+Their independent, constructive and informed contributions enhance the strategic management of the Group.
+The INEDs and NEDs provide a long-term perspective on business development through economic and shipping cycles, offering insights that extend beyond short-term market movements.

-INEDs' Period of Office
+NEDs' and INEDs' Period of Office